Rider University: Student life

 On March 30, 2007, 18-year-old student Gary DeVercelly died of alcohol poisoning after heavy drinking at a Phi Kappa Tau fraternity house.
 The incident was tied to a longstanding hazing tradition involving dangerous quantities of alcohol.
 Two Rider University officials, including the dean of students, and three students were indicted for aggravated hazing; the charges were dismissed for lack of evidence.
 Settlement of the civil lawsuit resulted in major policy concessions by the university.

 Athletics

 Athletic teams are nicknamed the Broncs.
-The school competes in the NCAA Division I Metro Atlantic Athletic Conference.
-As the MAAC is a non-wrestling conference, Rider's wrestling team competes as a member of the Mid-American Conference.
+The school competes in the NCAA Division I Metro Conference.
+As the Metro is a non-wrestling conference, Rider's wrestling team competes as a member of the Mid-American Conference.

 The intercollegiate sports program at Rider was started by coach Clair Bee in the 1920s.
 Two of the school's most famous athletic alumni are former Notre Dame basketball coach and ESPN sportscaster Digger Phelps, who played basketball at Rider from 1959 to 1963, and Jason Thompson, who played basketball at Rider from 2004 to 2008 and was drafted by the Sacramento Kings.

 The university competed in football until 1951, when the football team was disbanded.

 In 2007, the university redesigned its athletic logo.

+Scott Ruskan, an alum of Rider Track & Field, received the Pat Tillman Award for Service at the 2026 ESPY Awards.
+In 2021, Ruskan joined the United States Coast Guard and was instrumental in leading the rescue of campers at Camp Mystic near Corpus Christi, Texas following catastrophic floods.